-A driver license suspension is a collateral consequence that can stem from a DWI arrest or conviction, or a conviction on a drug case.
+A driver license suspension is a collateral consequence that can stem from a DWI arrest or conviction or a conviction on a drug charge.
 Our attorneys regularly help individuals obtain occupational licenses so they can legally drive after their license has been suspended.
-(You may hear these referred to as Essential Needs Licenses, but you are no longer required to prove an essential need in Texas.)
-In most cases, we are able to obtain the Occupational License without the client showing up to court.
+You may hear these referred to as “essential need licenses,” but you are no longer required to prove an essential need in Texas.
+In most cases, we are able to obtain the occupational license without the client showing up to court.

 What is an occupational driver license in Texas?

 An occupational driver license (ODL) or “occupational license” is a judicially-issued permit to drive a vehicle in Texas after a person’s license has been suspended.

 Why would I need an occupational license?

 Licenses are commonly suspended for refusing to provide a breath or blood specimen after being arrested for suspicion of DWI, for providing a specimen over the legal limit, or for being convicted of DWI or possession of drugs.
 An occupational driver’s license would allow you to drive after one of these events.

 What is an ALR and can I save my license?

 An ALR is an Administrative License Revocation.
 An ALR hearing is an administrative process by which an individual who is arrested for driving while intoxicated or another intoxication-related offense seeks to prevent his or her driver’s license from being suspended.
 As mentioned, a suspension can occur from either a refusal to submit to a blood or breath test or by providing a specimen that results in a 0.08 or greater blood alcohol concentration.
 It’s important to point out that if your license has been suspended because of a DWI arrest, you only have 15 days to request a hearing contesting the license suspension.
 If DPS prevails at the ALR hearing, as it commonly does in the North Texas area, you will want to apply for an occupational license.